-In summary, the meta-analysis has generated several insights speaking to various aspects of the debates in the literature presented earlier.
+In summary, the meta-analysis has generated several insights regarding various aspects of the debates in the literature presented above.
 First, as a baseline result, across all studies, we observe a statistically significant negative relationship between ethnic diversity and social trust of moderate size.
 On average, social trust is thus lower in more ethnically diverse contexts.
-That being said, the rather modest size of the relationship also implies that apocalyptic claims regarding the severe threat of ethnic diversity for social trust in contemporary societies are exaggerated.
+That being said, the rather modest size of the relationship implies that apocalyptic claims regarding the severe threat of ethnic diversity for social trust in contemporary societies are exaggerated.

-Second, the negative relationship applies for all types of trust, but with substantial variation in strength between types.
+Second, the negative relationship applies for all types of trust, but there is substantial variation in strength between types.
 The negative relationship is strongest for trust in neighbors, intermediate for in-group trust and generalized social trust, and weakest for out-group trust (for the latter, the relationship is insignificant).
 Ethnic diversity thus matters more for trust in people in one's immediate residential setting, but the effect also extends beyond this setting to trust in other people in general.

 Third, ethnic diversity experienced locally-in neighborhoods-matters more for social trust than does ethnic diversity in more aggregate settings.
-Ceteris paribus, this suggests that proximity to interethnic others is an important facilitating condition accentuating the negative relationship between ethnic diversity and social trust.
+Other things being equal, this suggests that proximity to ethnic out-groups is an important facilitating condition that accentuates the negative relationship between ethnic diversity and social trust.

-Fourth, the relationship between ethnic diversity and social trust is only slightly attenuated and remains negative and significant, when controlling for potential confounders/mediators, specifically individual minority background, socioeconomic deprivation (individual and contextual), contextual crime, and interethnic contact.
-To properly assess confounding and/or mediation, researchers should sequentially add control variables-tapping social disadvantage or otherwise-with ambiguous causal connections to ethnic diversity in models of social trust.
+Fourth, the relationship between ethnic diversity and social trust is only slightly attenuated, and remains negative and significant, when controlling for potential confounders or mediators, specifically individual minority background, socioeconomic deprivation (individual and contextual), contextual crime, and interethnic contact.
+To properly assess confounding and/or mediation, researchers should sequentially add control variables-tapping social disadvantage or other attributes-with ambiguous causal connections to ethnic diversity in models of social trust.

-Fifth, the diversity-trust connection is reduced (but still significant), when controlling for several predictors of ethnic diversity (conceptualized broadly).
-At present, including several-typically highly correlated- diversity predictors to parse out different theoretical mechanisms will often lead to an underestimation of the effect of ethnic diversity on social trust.
+Fifth, the diversity-trust connection is reduced (but still significant) in studies that control for several predictors of ethnic diversity (conceptualized broadly).
+At present, including several-typically highly correlated-diversity measures to parse out different theoretical mechanisms often leads to an underestimation of the effect of ethnic diversity on social trust.

-As a logical conclusion of the meta-analysis, it is relevant to ask what is the overall estimate of the relationship between ethnic diversity and social trust when considering the lessons from the review.
-Figure E.1 in the Online Supplement shows a final overall estimate that focuses only on those 132 estimates reported in 26 studies that study trust in neighbors or in the generalized other (i), focus on small-scale neighborhood contexts (ii) control for individual socio-economic and minority status as well as contextual socio-economic deprivation (iii), and contain only one single ethnic diversity predictor in their model (iv).
-Because the causal roles of interethnic contact and contextual crime remain ambiguous vis-a-vis ethnic diversity, both estimates from models including and excluding these controls are included in the overall meta estimate.
-Interestingly, the result of this "best practice" analysis vis-a-vis trust in neighbors and in the generalized other closely mirrors our initially reported finding based on the full sample; we observe a highly significant overall meta partial correlation of -0.0283 (se = 0.0048).
-Narrowing in on estimates based on more appropriate research designs again confirms the overall conclusion drawn from the meta-analysis: ethnic diversity displays a negative relationship with social trust.
+As a logical conclusion of the meta-analysis, it is relevant to examine the overall estimate of the relationship between ethnic diversity and social trust when considering the insights from the review.
+Figure E.1 in the Supplemental Material shows a final overall estimate that focuses only on those 132 estimates reported in 26 studies that (a) study trust in neighbors or in the generalized other, (b) focus on small-scale neighborhood contexts, (c) control for individual socioeconomic and minority status as well as contextual socioeconomic deprivation, and (d) contain only one single ethnic diversity predictor in their model.
+Because the causal roles of interethnic contact and contextual crime remain ambiguous vis-à-vis ethnic diversity, both estimates from models including and excluding these controls are included in the overall meta-estimate.
+Interestingly, the result of this "best practice" analysis vis-à-vis trust in neighbors and in the generalized other closely mirrors our initially reported finding based on the full sample; we observe a highly significant overall meta partial correlation of -0.0283 (se =0.0048).
+Focusing on estimates based on more appropriate research designs again confirms the overall conclusion drawn from the meta-analysis: Ethnic diversity displays a negative relationship with social trust.